By Jim Towey, Vice President of Marketing for Tingley Rubber Corp.

 Slips, trips and falls are among the most frequent workplace injuries, and often lead to workers compensation claims as a result of head injuries, back injuries, broken bones, and lacerations.
 Employers are affected by lost work time, the cost of temporary employees to fill in for injured employees, and increased insurance premiums.
 If you’re a victim of slip and fall, you can also seek legal help from the new york city slip & fall accident law firm.

-Recently, Accident Fund Insurance Company of America and United Heartland reported that close to a third of all Midwestern workers’ comp claims with lost time were due to slip and falls on ice and snow.
+Recently, Accident Fund Insurance Company of America and United Heartland reported that close to a third of all Midwestern workers’ comp claims with lost time were due to slip and fall cases in washington dc on ice and snow.

 Depending on the nature and environment of the workplace, protective footwear options include steel toe, composite toe, metatarsal, slip-resistant, cold resistant, heat-resistant, and chemical resistant boots, shoes, top running sandals, and overshoes – among others.
 Styles for protective footwear range from heavy duty to lightweight and flexible.

 Many styles of footwear are available in natural rubber.
 Because it stretches, natural rubber footwear is easier to put on and take off – and it stays comfortable all day.
 It stays supple in the winter months because it performs very well in low temperatures.